 The cottages are located in a very beautiful area surrounded by forests, gardens and fruit orchards.
 Go for a long walk, relax and spend your vacation with leisure, enjoy being a part of the local culture and feel proud in not having harmed the nature in any way by enjoying the eco-tourism that we promote.

 Saim Devta’s Temple, a temple dedicated to Lord Shiva is just a small walk from the cottages.
 Being located on a hill-top, it offers beautiful views of the surrounding region.
 Dense forests on one side and the orchards on the other.
 (Do read this – Saim Devta Temple)

 Mukteshwar Temple is 25 KM away.
 It is a famous Hindu temple, also dedicated to Lord Shiva.
 Chauli Ki Jaali, a rock formation with a good view of the valley is located nearby.
 IVRI is an old research institute which is located just before the temple and has a dense forest of deodars.
 There is a PWD guest house too with a small garden, at a walking distance from IVRI, and the famous author and hunter, Jim Corbett is said to have spend quite a long time here.

 Kalyanika Devasthanam Ashram (Dol Ashram), a secluded and beautiful religious center is just 9 KM away.
 This center has a Vedic school, temples and a large meditation center.
-Recently a large 1.5 tonne ‘Shri-Yantra’ was installed at the ashram.
+The construction is modern and the ashram is maintained very clean.

 Bhalughat waterfalls is a quiet secluded place with a small waterfalls.
 Literally meaning the ‘river bank for the bears’, this place is located at 27 KM from the cottages, the waterfalls can be accessed after a short trek from the road.